soodoku/social_proof_stars/readme.md

 ### Data

 We assume that the effect of additional 'favorite' is the largest when the repository has zero favorites.
-More generally, we expect the effect of additional social proof to decline and assymptote close to zero as the cummulated social proof increases.
+More generally, we expect the effect of additional social proof to decline and asymptote close to zero as the cumulated social proof increases.

 Tradeoffs: